raihan2bd/resort-booking-front-end/README.md

 # Rails Blog <a name="about-project"></a>
-> Resort booking is a full-stack web app that allows a user to manage their bookings.
-This is the front-end part of the project, if you want to see the back-end part, you can click [here](https://github.com/Thinus01/Resort_Booking_Back-end)
+Resort Booking is an innovative web application designed to empower travelers in finding and booking their dream resorts effortlessly.
+With an extensive collection of resorts and comprehensive details, users can explore diverse destinations, hand-picking their ideal getaway.
+The platform provides valuable insights into resort amenities, room types, and real-time availability, ensuring informed decision-making.
+Seamlessly managing bookings, users experience a hassle-free reservation process, making their vacation planning a breeze.
+With a user-friendly interface and an array of options, Resort Booking promises to redefine the way travelers embark on their next memorable journey.
+This is the front-end part, if you want to see the back-end part, you can click [here](https://github.com/raihan2bd/resort-booking-back-end)

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>